w3dd1e/odin-recipes/readme.md

 The Odin Project
 #1 Recipes

-This is a recipe for chocolate chip cookies.
+This is a website for recipes.